 Why this matters: Make sure to that the fees of debt consolidation don’t outweigh the savings.

 Other ways to consolidate debt

 While a home equity loan is an option for debt consolidation, it’s not the only choice you have.
-Before choosing it, make sure it’s the right one for you by comparing all your options.
+Before choosing it, compare all of your options.

-- Personal loans: Even though personal loans carry a higher interest rate than home equity loans, they don’t carry the weight of your home with it.
-In case an emergency comes up and you can’t make payments, you won’t lose your home through a personal loan.
+- Personal loans: Even though personal loans carry higher interest rates than home equity loans, they don’t carry the weight of your home with them.
+If an emergency comes up and you can’t make payments, you won’t lose your home through a personal loan.